I have been an avid vacationer in the Western United States for over 40 years. I love exploring and discovering new places.

 Known as "Utah's Dixie," St. George serves as a major gateway to Zion National Park.
 It has a temperate climate, with a very mild winter, making it one of Utah's top travel destinations.
 Located directly off of Interstate 15 it is right on the way from Zion to Las Vegas, making it the perfect stopover before continuing on the rest of the trip.

-While in St. George there are many attractions for all types of visitors.
+St. George offers many attractions for all types of visitors.
 Whether you love to golf or just relax and shop, the city offers a wide variety of adventures.
 There are several different museums if you would like to spend the day indoors in an educational atmosphere.
 Two of the top in the area are the Dinosaur Discovery at Johnson Farm and The Rosenbruch Wildlife Museum.

 Another attraction that is available is the Tuacahn Amphitheatre, which offers world class entertainment in a 2,000 seat outdoor amphitheater surrounded by red rock cliffs and man-made waterways.
 Combined with the Tuacahn Center for the Arts, a Charter High School, it is one of the most magnificent arts and educational facilities in the world.